museumcomputernetwork/mcn-2020-git-haiku/index.md

-Must springtime fade?
+An old pond
-like ripple on the water
+above white
-are darkened . . .
+are darkened